FC Odra Petřkovice

 FC Odra Petřkovice is a Czech football club located in the Petřkovice district of Ostrava.
-It currently plays in the Moravian–Silesian Football League, which is the third tier of Czech football.
+It currently plays in the I. B třída Moravskoslezského kraje, which is the seventh tier of Czech football.

 Petřkovice won promotion to the MSFL in 2016, with two games left at the end of the 2016–17 season of the Czech Fourth Division.
 To mark 80 years of the club's existence, the club played a match against FC Baník Ostrava, winning 1–0 in September 2016.